 E-mail: dckoester @ alaska.edu

 Patrick Plattet.
-Assistant Professor; PhD (anthropology), University of Neuchâtel (Switzerland), Practical School of Higher Studies (Paris/Sorbonne, France), 2005.
-Religious anthropology, Modes of ritualization, Hunting/herding/fishing practices and ideologies, Ritual efficacy, Sacrifice, Symbolic and cognitive anthropology, Ethnography, Russian Far East, Central & Eastern Europe
+(On sabbatical 2016-2017 academic year).
+Associate Professor; PhD (anthropology), University of Neuchâtel (Switzerland), Practical School of Higher Studies (Paris/Sorbonne, France), 2005.
+Religious anthropology, modes of ritualization, Hunting/herding/fishing practices & ideologies, ritual efficacy, sacrifice, symbolic and cognitive anthropology, ethnography, Russian Far East, Central & Eastern Europe

 Office: 307D Bunnell